cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 Fourth, we edit value of `puppet_enterprise::puppet_master_host` parameter to the puppet master host name

-Installation will begin after the file is saved and closed.
+Installation will begin after file is saved and closed.

 #### Run Puppet on infrastructure nodes

 To complete split installation, run Puppet on all infrastructure nodes in the order that they were installed.

-* Run Puppet on the master node.
+* Run Puppet on master node.
-* Run Puppet on the PuppetDB node.
+* Run Puppet on PuppetDB node.
-* Run Puppet on the master node a second time.
+* Run Puppet on master node a second time.
-* Run Puppet on the console node.
+* Run Puppet on console node.

 ## Configuring Puppet

-### Puppet.conf

-This is the main puppet configuration file.
-Most settings such as Master, Agent, certificates are all specified in this file.
+`puppet.conf` is main puppet configuration file.
+Most configuration settings of Puppet Enterprise componenets such as Master, Agent and security certificates are all specified in this file.

-### Agent config section
+Config section of Agent Node

 [main]